DanielHougaard/DanielHougaard/README.md

 | Email         | DanielHougaard@hotmail.com          |
 | Phone number  | Can be exchanged through email      |

-I currently work at [Gaden Software ApS](https://twitter.com/GadenGens), as a system administrator and backend software developer<br>
+I currently work as chief of operations & consultant for Hougaard Technologies ApS<br>